Household Hazardous Waste

 Where Do I Take Household Hazardous Waste?

-Household Hazardous Waste (HHW) consists of materials that have the potential to harm people, animals and the environment if they are improperly used or disposed of.
-These products can be poisonous, corrosive, explosive, flammable or be linked to cancer or other health issues.
+Household Hazardous Waste (HHW) consists of products that can harm people, animals and the environment if they are improperly disposed of.
+These products can be poisonous, corrosive, flammable or be linked to cancer or other health issues.

 Identifying Household Hazardous Waste

 Items identified as Household Hazardous Waste should be treated carefully and brought safely to the HHW depot.
 Please note only residential products in residential quantities can be accepted.
 See below for more information on what cannot be accepted.